darkrenaissance/darkfi/doc/src/misc/ircd/ircd.md

 /quit
 ```

-<u><b>Note</b></u>: if you have other IRC servers added in your client
-then you probably know this but you can ommit `-autoconnect` part.

 This will set up the server, save the settings, and exit weechat.
 You are now ready to begin using the chat.
 Simply start weechat
 and everything should work.

 When you join, you will not see any users displayed.
 This is normal
-since there is no concept of nicknames or registration on this p2p
+since there is no concept of nicknames or registration on this
 anonymous chat.

 You can change your nickname using `/nick foo`, and navigate channels
 using F5/F6 or ALT+X where X is the channel number displayed.

-## Network-level privacy

-Nodes have knowledge of their peers, including the IP addresses of
-connected hosts.

-DarkFi supports the use of pluggable transports, including Tor and Nym,
-to provide network-level privacy.
-As long as there are live seed nodes
-configured to support a Tor or Nym connection, users can connect to
-`darkirc` and benefit from the protections offered by these protocols.

-Other approaches include connecting via a cloud server or VPN.
-Research
-the risks involved in these methods before connecting.

 ## Usage (Local Deployment)